David5p/family_shopping_list/README.md

   <img src="assets/images/flake8_errors1.png"alt="Flake8 variable errors" />
 </p>

 - I also had some errors with trailing variables.
-I created a number_of_days variable for my meal plan but this was rendered obselete by using a counter so I never used this variable and deleted it.
+I created a number_of_days variable for my meal plan but this was rendered obsolete by using a counter so I never used this variable and deleted it.
 Similarly, I had a categories variable trailing in my edit_recipes function.
 I had declared the categories variable in my new refactored function category_choices but had neglected to remove it from my edit_recipes function

 - The new_qty variable error was creating an issue because I was trying to use the variable without having declared.
 I went into my code and declared it to fix the problem.
 After solving all of these issues when I run Flake8 in the terminal I have no errors.